almostearthling/when-command-testsuite/README.md

 For the test suite to meaningfully function, the environment has to be specifically prepared: this means for example that all the dependencies (`xprintidle` and also the optional `python3-pyinotify`) must be installed.
 Also, **When** must be installed and configured for the user that will perform the test, that is `<INSTALLDIR>/when-command --install` should have been run at the time of testing.
 The tests must be performed from a terminal window in a graphic environment, right on the machine where **When** is tested, thus it cannot be run in a remote (e.g. `ssh`) session.
 This is because **When** is a desktop application anyway, and the test instance must belong to a Gnome session desktop.

+### Configuration

+There is not much to be configured.
+However there are some parameters: the ones about times (`GRACE_TIME_MINUTES`, `SLEEP_TEST_MINUTES`, `SLEEP_DEFER_MINUTES`), for instance, can be modified.
+I tend to set them to something more than what is strictly needed, but not much more: it's safe to leave them alone.
+One parameter might need to be changed, that is the `WHEN_BASE` variable: if **When** was not installed in the usual `/opt/when-command` directory, it has to be set to the actual installation base directory.

 ### What Can be Tested

 This test suite will perform some tests about correct task execution after condition evaluation.
 In other words, only the *background* activity of **When** is tested.
 Of course some features that belong to the *interactive* side of **When** are hard to automatically check, and are left out.
 These aspects include: